-In this work, we propose a methodology to significantly improve generalizability of DL natural hazards mappers based on pre-training on a suitable pre-task.
-Our approach supports the development of foundation models for earth monitoring, such as \cite{sun2022ringmo}, with the objective of directly segmenting unseen natural hazards across unseen geographic regions.
-Our contributions are as follows: First, we demonstrate across four U-Net architectures that our approach significantly improves the generalizability of DL models for the segmentation of unseen natural hazards.
-Second, we show that our approach generalizes over novel geographic regions and different frequency bands of satellite data without access to data from the target domain.
-Third, by leveraging characteristics of unlabeled images from the target domain that are publicly available, our approach is able to further improve the generalization behavior without fine-tuning.
+In this work, we propose a methodology to significantly improve generalizability abilities of DL based natural hazards mappers based on pre-training of DL models on a suitable pre-task in the context of earth observations.
+Our contributions are as follows: Firstly, we demonstrate that our approach significantly improves the generalizability of DL models, i.e., an increase of performance of four U-Net architectures applied to the segmentation of unseen natural hazards.
+Secondly, we show that our approach generalizes over: novel geographic regions of interests and different frequency bands of satellite data without access to target domain data.
+Thirdly, by leveraging characteristics of few unlabeled data (i.e., images without annotations) from the target domain that are publicly available, our approach is able to further improve the generalization properties of DL based mappers.